brandnpatterson/c5_repo_updater/README.md

 File/Export Database and close session

-Be sure xampp is running and open localhost
+Be sure your server is running and open localhost

 Add Database to localhost